Migrant Rescue Boat To Dock In Spain After Being Rejected By Italy And Malta

 In recent years Italy has absorbed hundreds of thousands of migrants by sea.

-As Frontline reported, The Italian government, in the hopes of stemming the inflow of migrants, spent hundreds of thousands of dollars to equip and train the Libyan coast guard, which patrols the waters from which many dinghies packed with migrants depart.
+As Frontline reported, the Italian government, in the hopes of stemming the inflow of migrants, spent hundreds of thousands of dollars to equip and train the Libyan coast guard, which patrols the waters from which many dinghies packed with migrants depart.

 Migrant advocacy groups argue that keeping migrants in places like Libya traps them in unsafe and inhumane conditions.